Wipf & Stock Publishers, Resource Publications, a work in progress–projected release: 2022

 by Marcia A. Murphy

-How is mental integrity achieved in light of serious mental illness?
-The author’s intent is that this work will be a source of insight and healing for many and that it will equip the church, conjoined with the medical/scientific field of psychiatry, to do a better job of enabling people living with mental illness to access the resources they need for wholeness.
+How is mental integrity (state of being complete, whole) achieved in light of serious mental illness?
+The author’s intent is that this work will be a source of insight and healing for many and that it will equip the church, conjoined with the medical/scientific field of psychiatry, to do a better job of enabling people living with mental illness to access the resources they need for becoming whole.
+The author shares some of her personal story of experience with serious mental illness, i.e., it’s genesis and subsequent recovery process which includes involvement in a Christian community and her ministry work as an advocate for the mentally ill.

-In the process of gathering information from a limited amount of sources on an international level, e.g., former and current missionaries, including professors and medical mission workers, certain culturally indigenous interpretations of psychiatric phenomena are considered, as well as how these cultures tackle the problem within familial and societal contexts.
+For one section of the book, the process of gathering information from a limited amount of sources on an international level included responses from former and current missionaries, professors, and medical mission workers.
+Certain culturally indigenous interpretations of psychiatric phenomena are considered, as well as how these cultures tackle the problem within familial and societal contexts.
 It is beyond the scope of this work to explore every culture on the planet.

 The author points to the need to integrate spiritual and medical/scientific modalities to increase recovery outcomes and to improve the quality of life for the ill.
 A great challenge in the international settings of developing countries is not only the socioeconomic difficulties including lack of resources which hinder access to psychiatric care and treatments; but the complex systemic corruptions in structures of government that intercept and/or block desperately needed aid intended for the populace.